-Advising is something that many of us in the DREAM Office are passionate about!
-The DREAM Office provides a variety of services to support prospective students who have faced historical, economic and educational barriers.
-We currently have two professional staff—Durrain Ansari-Yan and Michelle Azurin—who are available for advising appointments.
-Both Durrain and Michelle are alumnae of the MPH program, having been through and successfully completed the program, are happy to provide you with their insight!
-Connect with Durrain and Michelle through email@example.com.
+The DREAM Office provides a variety of services to support prospective students who have faced historical, economic, and educational barriers.
+We currently have two professional staff—Abby Rincón and Enrique Ramirez—who are available for advising appointments.
+Both Abby and Enrique are alumnae of the MPH program, having been through and successfully completing the program, are happy to provide you with their insight!
+Connect with them through email@example.com.

 - Finding your passion in public health

 - How to make yourself a strong applicant for graduate school

 - Application questions

 - Graduate student life, including student groups, resources, and school-life balance

 Support is offered via email, phone, Zoom, or Google Hangouts.